 This quick and easy classic Italian Pasta Salad is the perfect side to share.
 Pasta is tossed with Italian dressing, crunchy vegetables and yummy Italian flavors for this delicious dish.
-This is the perfect make ahead dish when you pan to fire up the grill for dinner, or have the leftovers for an delicious lunch.
+This is the perfect make-ahead dish when you pan to fire up the grill for dinner or have the leftovers for a delicious lunch.

 Delicious Pasta Salad For a BBQ Or Potluck

 To be honest, 2020 is a little weird, but normally when the world hasn’t turned upside down this pasta salad is perfect for a potluck or party.
 It’s also a great side to make ahead for a summer BBQ or party.

 If you’re not sharing much food this year though (me neither right now) it is still a great recipe to make because you end up with glorious leftovers perfect for lunch or just to sit on the dinner table again a second night!

 In the summer I like make-ahead recipes that I can then have dinner done.
 It frees me up to spend more time outside, with my family, or just to chill when we BBQ.

 Does your family love pasta as much as mine does?
 Try Chicken Bruschetta Chicken Pasta, it’s delicious hot or cold!
 Or the infamous Baked Feta Pasta that went crazy viral on Tik Tok is super simple and pretty hands-off.

 The trick to making this Italian pasta salad delicious is having ingredients that are packed full of flavor, have lots of color and a few that have a little crunch.
 Here’s what I include for ingredients in this pasta salad